Cevi-Uster/wordpress-dev-env-docker/README.md

 ### Wrong theme after restore
 In my environment.
 Wordpress came up with the default theme instead of our own child-theme.
 I had to reset it by hand in the clone.

-Docker Compose File and some helpful skripts to get a clone of a wordress blog in docker up and running